-Many eCommerce merchants use auctions as a tool to offer some precious or limited offer products.
+Many eCommerce merchants use auctions as a tool to offer precious or limited offer products.
 That’s why we are here with the PrestaShop Product Auction module.

 Here, demand price simply refers to the price any customer is willing to pay in order to acquire the product.

 Auction on the product provides a fair chance to every customer without any discrimination.
 Here, customers can easily bid according to their capacity to acquire the product.

 The module also provides various types of bidding via various types of auction functionality.